Frequently Asked Questions

 Yes.
 If you have completed all degree requirements and met all financial obligations, you may graduate early.

-Stetson University has over 60 majors to choose from.
+Stetson University has over 105 areas of study to choose from.
 The list of majors, and specific information about each, can be found on the academic programs page.

 Some popular programs include, but are not limited to: political science, biology, psychology, elementary education, English, music, management, marketing and business administration.